squid1127/md-server/README.md

 - CLI for api key management and server control.
 - Comprehensive logging with configurable levels and file rotation.

-## Logging

-The application includes comprehensive logging with the following features:

-### Configuration

-Logging can be configured through environment variables:

-- `LOG_LEVEL`: Set the logging level (DEBUG, INFO, WARNING, ERROR).
-Default: INFO

-### Log Files

-Logs are written to the `logs/` directory:

-- `logs/md_server.log`: General application logs with rotation (10MB max, 5 backups)
-- `logs/errors.log`: Error-level logs only with rotation (10MB max, 5 backups)

-### Console Output

-All logs are also displayed in the console with appropriate formatting.

-### Log Levels

-- **DEBUG**: Detailed information for debugging
-- **INFO**: General application flow and important events
-- **WARNING**: Warnings about potential issues
-- **ERROR**: Error conditions that need attention

 ### Usage Example

 ```bash